North Korea Is Selling Facial Recognition Technology, Report Finds

 Human Rights In North Korea

-A different IT company linked to Global Communications, called Adnet International, claimed to offer "biometrics identification techniques based on fingerprint, palm-print or face identification skills, artificial intelligence techniques."
+A different IT company linked to Global Communications, called Adnet International, said it offers "biometrics identification techniques based on fingerprint, palm-print or face identification skills, artificial intelligence techniques."
 It also said its products were on sale in "China, Japan, Malaysia, India, Pakistan, Thailand, UAE, UK, Germany, France, Russia, Canada, Argentina, Nigeria and other countries."

 Some businesses were still active while the researchers were authoring the report, they said.